paul-szczepanek/lethe/SKIM manual.md

                       successfull.
 - `CloseBook()` - close the book, save and return to the menu.
 - `IsInGame()` - return true if a book is opened and a session started.
-- `GetSessions(value)` - return filenames of sessions (sans extension) for the given book title or if no value given for the currently book.
+- `GetSessions(value)` - return user set names of sessions  for the given book title or if no value given for the currently book.
 If no value given and no is book open it will return no values.
+- `SaveSession()` - save the session.
+- `BranchSession()` - save the session and create a new one that starts at the current point in time.
 - `NewSession()` - start a new session.
-- `LoadSession(value)` - load a session with the given filename, if no value given continue the last played session.
+- `LoadSession(value)` - load a session with the given name, if no value is given continue the last played session.
 Will start a new session if no session is present.
 - `Bookmark(value)` - silently create a bookmark at current place.
 The value